8 Tips to Ace GRE Writing

 • Philosophy

 Before you take the official exam, review sample topics in these areas so you know how you’ll address different types of subjects as they come up.
-You can see all possible Issue tasks and Argument tasks on the ETS website before test day.
+You can see all possible Issue tasks on the ETS website.

-But as you look at the GRE ETS AWA prompts, make sure you don’t waste time outlining a possible essay for each and every one.
+Word to the wise: as you look at all those GRE Issue prompts, make sure you don’t waste time outlining a possible essay for each and every one.
 The time it takes—plus the memorization it would involve—is not worth the effort!
 Instead, focus on perfecting your approach to different topic types.

 Remember, you don’t need to be an expert in these areas, or even have outside knowledge—instead, work on coming up with examples to address different types of prompts and how to write about topics you’re unfamiliar with in a short period of time.